dibyaranajnsahoo1/Employee-Directory-Web-Interface/README.md

-# 👥 Employee Management System
+# 👥 Employee Directory Web Interface

 A modern and responsive web application built to manage employee records with ease.
 This single-page application allows you to create, edit, delete, filter, sort, search, and paginate employee data — all from the browser, without a backend.